-Railroad workers in Illinois may wonder what they need to do should they become injured while on the job.
+Railroad workers in Illinois may wonder what they need to do should they become injured while on a railroad job.
 Because railroad injuries can be severe, the government has set up a form of protection called the Federal Employees Liability Act (FELA).
 Filing a FELA claim is the best way to get help after an accident.

 Railroad injury statistics